qbittorrent/qBittorrent/doc/en/qbittorrent-nox.1.md

 qBittorrent-nox aims to be a good alternative to other command line bittorrent clients and provides features similar to popular graphical clients.

-qBittorrent-nox is fast, stable, light and it supports unicode.
+qBittorrent-nox is fast, stable, light and it supports Unicode.
 It also comes with UPnP port forwarding / NAT-PMP, encryption (Vuze compatible), FAST extension (mainline) and PeX support (utorrent compatible).